• National Boating Associations

 CONSIDER MAKING A

-Over the next decade, with multiple projects on the horizon, in the planning stages or under way at both Harbour Court or 44th Street, major funding is required to ensure that these Clubhouses are preserved for future generations.
-These efforts include rebuilding a seawall and restoring the boathouse at Harbour Court.
-The ongoing annual maintenance of these historic buildings is made possible by the New York Yacht Club Foundation and your generous support.
+Over the next decade, with multiple projects on the horizon, in the planning stages, or under way at both Harbour Court or 44th Street, major funding is required to ensure that these Clubhouses are preserved for future generations.
+The ongoing restoration and preservation of these historic properties is made possible by the New York Yacht Club Foundation through your generous support.

 NYYCF Board of Directors